Christian Mauersberger

-Christian Mauersberger (born 20 April 1995) is German footballer who plays as a midfielder for SGV Freiberg.
+Christian Mauersberger (born 20 April 1995) is a German footballer who plays as a midfielder for Stuttgarter Kickers in Regionalliga Südwest.

 Career

 Chemnitzer FC

 Mauersberger came through Chemnitzer FC's youth team, and was promoted to the first team in 2013.
 He made his 3.
 Liga debut on the opening day of the 2013–14 season, as a substitute for Sascha Pfeffer in a 3–0 defeat to VfL Osnabrück.
 He scored his first competitive goal for the club on 26 October 2013 in a 3–1 home victory over RB Leipzig.
 His goal, scored in the 17th minute, made the score 1–0 to Chemnitzer.

 FC Schalke II

 In June 2016, Mauersberger moved to Regionalliga club Schalke II.
 He made his competitive debut for the club on 2 August 2015 in a 2–0 away defeat to Sportfreunde Lotte.
 He scored his first competitive goal for the club on 9 April 2016 in a 2–0 home victory over FC Wegberg-Beeck.
 His goal, scored in the 46th minute, made the score 2–0 to Schalke II.